Abdelrahman-habib/noter/README.md

 # Noter

-A secure web application for sharing Notes, Qoutes, and any text in general, built with Go and MySQL.
+A secure web application for sharing Notes, Quotes, and any text in general, built with Go and MySQL.
 Features user authentication, session management, and HTTPS support.

 ## Features